snowplow-archive/kinesis-example-scala-producer/README.md

 ## Pre-requisites

-This project requires Java 1.7 and SBT 0.13.0.
+This project requires Java 1.7, SBT 0.13.0 and Thrift.

 If you are running Vagrant, you can run it using the Snowplow [dev environment] [dev-environment].
-Make sure you run the [jvm-7] [jvm-7] Ansible Playbook to install both the required Java version and SBT.
+Make sure you run the [snowplow-realtime-pipeline.yml ] [playbook] Ansible Playbook to install the required Java version, SBT and Thrift.
 Instructions on using Ansible to run the different playbooks can be found on the [dev environment README] [dev-env-readme].